wazo-platform/wazo-doc/source/ecosystem/supported_devices.rst

 There's a known issue with the provisioning of Snom phones in Wazo:

-* After a factory reset of a phone, if no language and timezone are set for the "default config device" in :menuselection:`Wazo --> Configuration --> Provisioning --> Template device`, you will be forced to select a default language and timezone on the phone UI.
+* After a factory reset of a phone, if no language and timezone are set for the "default config device" (``/provd/cfg_mgr/configs``), you will be forced to select a default language and timezone on the phone UI.

 +--------------------------------------------+--------+-------+-------+-------+-------+------+------+------+-------+-------+